 Heat up 2-3 Tablespoons of oil (or Pork Fat - recommended) in a large stock pot or a wok.
-Add the garlic, white peppercorns, ginger and the prawn heads/shells and roast till the shells turn red and garlic just starts to brown.
+Add the garlic, white peppercorns, ginger and the prawn heads/shells and roast till the shells turn pink/red and garlic just starts to brown.
 Add the oyster sauce and continue roasting.
 You want the oyster sauce to start caramelizing but not burn.

 If you are doing the roasting directly in the stockpot, add in 2.5 litres of water.

 If using a wok or frying pan - deglaze with some water, about half a litre or so.
 Bring to a boil and then transfer to a large stockpot then add the rest of the water into the pot.